zhullyb/monyhar/monyhar/docs/get_the_code.md

-# Get the code: check out, build, and run Chromium.
+# Get the code: check out, build, and run Monyhar.

-Chromium supports building on Windows, Mac and Linux host systems.
+Monyhar supports building on Windows, Mac and Linux host systems.

 Linux is required for building Android, and a Mac is required for building iOS.